 This observation validates a massive shift occurring in business operations.
 For decades, "automation" meant forcing humans to learn the language of machines — learning SQL, navigating complex ERP dashboards, or understanding API calls.
 The future of operations is the inverse: machines learning the language of humans.
 This same paradigm shift is driving the move from traditional SaaS interfaces toward agentic workflows that understand intent rather than require menu navigation.

-In a sales or customer support context, this means the end of rigid, menu-driven software.
+In a customer support automation or sales context, this means the end of rigid, menu-driven software.
 Ops leaders should stop buying tools that require their teams to act like computer engineers.
 Instead, the focus must shift to natural language interfaces where the outcome is requested, and an agent navigates the technical complexity.

 The friction of the "terminal" — whether that's a literal command line or just a clunky, field-heavy CRM interface — is the bottleneck.
 The 6-month rule implies that while natural language agents might feel clunky today, they are the inevitable interface.
 Investing in training your team on legacy, hard-coded software interfaces is a depreciating asset.